Ranganathaswamy Temple, Srirangam: Shrines

 The temple complex includes over 50 shrines.
 These are dedicated to Vishnu, Lakshmi as well as various Vaishnava scholars and poets.
 The shrines to Vishnu display him in his various avatars, as well as his iconography.
-For example, Sri Ranganathaswamy temple shrines include those of Chakkaratalvar, Narasimha, Rama, Hayagriva, and Gopala Krishna.
+For example, Sri Ranganathaswamy temple shrines include those of Chakkaratalvar, Narasimha, Rama, Hayagriva, Vasudeva, Varadharaja, Srinivasa and Gopala Krishna.

 The Chakratalvar shrine is in the east facing on the south side of Akalanka.
 The sanctum is approached through a Mukamandapa (six rows of pillars) built during the Cholas and a Mahamandapa with six rows of eight pillars built during the period of Vijayanagar Empire.
 There is a circumambulation passage around the sanctum.
 The image of Chakratalvar is sculpted with Narasimha on the rear side and can be viewed from the passage around the sanctum.
 The Venugopala shrine, one of the most elaborately carved, is in the south-west corner of the fourth enclosure of the temple was rebuilt by Chokkanatha Nayak, according to an inscription dated 1674.

 The main shrine for Ranganatha is in the innermost courtyard.
 The sanctum has a golden vimanam (crown tower over the sanctum sanctorum).
 It is shaped like the Tamil omkara (om symbol), shows anthropomorphic Paravasudeva on its gable, has an etching of Ramanuja as well on it, and is plated with gold.
-Inside, a 6 m edifice of Sri Ranganthar reclining on Adisesha, the coiled serpent, can be seen.
+Inside, a 6 m edifice of Ranganatha reclining on Adishesha, the coiled serpent, can be seen.
 Adisesha has five hoods and is coiled into three and a half rounds.
 Vishnu's head rests on a small cylindrical pillow and his right palm which faces upwards rests next to his head.
+A pendant containing Lakshmi's image is placed on Ranganatha's chest.
+Ranganatha's crown, hands and feet are plated with gold.
 Neither Sridevi (goddess Lakshmi) nor Bhudevi (goddess Earth) are depicted near his feet, as is found in late medieval era paintings.
 The sanctum does not show Brahma coming out of or connected to his navel either.
-However, the procession images of Sridevi, Bhudevi and Ranganathar, otherwise known as Alagiyamanavalan and Namperumal reside within the sanctum in different places to ease their darshana (viewing).
+However, the procession images of Sridevi, Bhudevi and Ranganathar, otherwise known as Azhagiyamanavalan and Namperumal reside within the sanctum in different places to ease their darshana (viewing).
+Another brass idol of Vishnu is seen at the feet of the main stone idol.
+This idol was the makeshift idol used during the Muslim invasion when the original idol was stolen.
+Both the original and the makeshift idols are worshipped and brought out in processions in a grand manner during the Serthi Seva and Tirumanjanam ceremonies.
+The only source of illumination is from two ghee lamps, one hanging from the ceiling and another placed on the ground, both positioned near the feet of Ranganatha.